SamPG96/youtube_downloader/README.md

   - Set an option for a max number of session files in the '_session_' directory.
 This will involve deleting older sessions.
   - Option to disable auto save of sessions.
   - Option to manually save a session.
+  - Automatically remove or replace keywords in title, i.e. removing 'Official Video' But allow the user to manually change it.

 ##Known bugs
   - Sometimes deleting items in the download list in bulk doesn't always delete them all.